 - Why isn't the database segmented by sport or other variables?

-The data used to calculate the T-Scores presented in the software include all of the data from male and female poplutaions collected over the years (millions of scans!).
+The data used to calculate the T-scores presented in the software include all of the data from male and female populations collected over the years (millions of scans!).
 This allows for easy comparison between subjects and enables us to uncover powerful trends in human movement, which are universal.
 For example, the same underlying trends for hamstring injuries are found in soccer, football, and military populations.
-Aggregating these sub-groups together creates a more powerful predictive model with greater statistical power.
-Our database is, however, segmented into more granular groups (age, activity type), enabling us to create more specific predictions (a baseball player is inherently more prone to a UCL injury than a soccer player due to the activties in which they engage).
+Aggregating these subgroups together creates a predictive model with greater statistical power.
+Our database is, however, segmented into more granular groups (age, activity type), enabling us to create more specific predictions (a baseball player is inherently more prone to a UCL injury than a soccer player due to the activities in which they engage).

 - Is there someone at Sparta to help me after I purchase a system?

 Absolutely!
 We have a team of customer success managers to help answer both technical and non-technical questions around the use and results of the system.
 We’re here to ensure your success with the platform.Learn More

 - What types of organizations do you work with?

 We work with organizations in health, the military, and sports.
 We work across all different levels of sports including professional, collegiate, high school, and youth.
 Additionally, we work with a wide range of military groups, hospitals, health clinics, and in the occupational health space.Learn More